Who we are & what we offer

 - Encourage job shadowing.
 Help your daughter find a professional to job shadow in a career field she is interested in exploring.
 This can make a strong impact on her future choice of major.

 - Encourage applying early.
-As soon as the Admission Office receives her application and transcripts, our counselors can perform a credit evaluation so the student will know what coursework will transfer to Mount Mary.
+As soon as the Admission Office receives your student's application and transcripts, our counselors can perform a credit evaluation so she will know what coursework will transfer to Mount Mary.
 Encourage her to apply for admission and submit all transcripts to Mount Mary as soon as possible.

 - Promote involvement in extracurricular activities.
 Encourage your student to get involved and take on leadership roles in student activities, community service or study groups.